 The damage across eastern Kansas and Missouri exceeded $935 million, killed 28 people, and displaced 518,000 more.
 Over a million acres flooded, 2,500 homes were completely demolished, 336 businesses were destroyed, and more than 3,000 flooded.

 The crest continued downstream through Missouri, passing through Boonville, Jefferson City, Hermann, and St. Charles resulting in further flooding.

 After businessmen and residents living downstream along the Kansas River increased the pressure on government officials, the Tuttle Creek Reservoir was finally approved.
-In 1952 and the government began acquiring the surrounding farmland to erect the dam.
+In 1952, the government began acquiring the surrounding farmland to erect the dam.

 However, the project faced heavy opposition from local landowners.
 It would displace 3,000 people and ten towns, including Stockdale, Randolph, Winkler, Cleburne, Irving, Blue Rapids, Shroyer, Garrison, Barrett, and Bigelow.
-Transportation facilities, including two railroads, would have to be abandoned or moved as well as numerous state highways and county roads.
-Approximately 55,000 acres of the fertile farmland would be inundated.
+Transportation facilities, including two railroads, would have to be abandoned or moved along with numerous state highways and county roads.
+Approximately 55,000 acres of fertile farmland would be inundated.

 The citizens of the Blue River Valley, north of Manhattan, soon began a campaign to save their farms, many of which had been in the valley for generations.
 Though everyone agreed flood protection was desperately needed in Kansas, the disagreement lay with constructing a large reservoir in prime farmland.
 Labeling the Tuttle Creek Dam project as “Big Dam Foolishness,” they delayed construction from December 1953 until December 1955 through vigorous campaigning, letter writing, and public debate.
 However, the Corps of Engineers continued to acquire thousands of acres through purchase and condemnation.